Cutting Stained Glass Circles

 2 Opening The Cut

-- Turn the glass over, so that the cut (or scoreline) that you’ve just made is underneath
+- Turn the glass over, so that the cut (or score line) you’ve just made is underneath

-- Press firmly along the scoreline with your thumb
+- Press firmly along the score line with your thumb until it opens

 - You will see the cut ‘open’ out along its’ length.
 It will start to look shiny and as if it is cracked